 Need some ideas on different ways to engage with nature?
 Will 500 activities be enough to start with?
 Then check out Louv’s most recent book, The Nature Principle.

-Let us know in the comments below how you are going to make trees and grass more a part of your life.
+Let us know in the comments below how you make trees and grass a part of your life.
 We might be, well, green with envy.